Howard, Michigan roll past Texas Southern in NCAA tourney

 BIG PICTURE

-Texas Southern: The Tigers didn’t wilt despite the big deficit and drove their way to paint points.
+Texas Southern: The Tigers drove their way to paint points.
 That was needed with their perimeter game finishing just 1 for 12 from behind the arc.
+And their spirited rally came too late to matter.

+”If we had played with that intensity in the first half, in the first four minutes, I think it would be a different game,” said Weathers, who finished 8-of-18 shooting. ”Those eight minutes, we just dug too deep of a hole to come back from.”

 Michigan: The Wolverines won the glass 38-28 and forced 10 turnovers leading to 19 points, which helped them lead throughout.
 They need to finish better as the road becomes tougher from here on out.